S. Korean police questioning 2 K-pop stars in sex scandals

-SEOUL, South Korea (AP) - After their stunning retirement announcements, two K-pop stars including a member of the superstars Big Bang are facing police questioning over a series of interlocking scandals that have roiled South Korea for weeks.
+SEOUL, South Korea (AP) - Police on Thursday questioned two K-pop stars over interlocking sex scandals that have fascinated South Korea and prompted both men to say they were retiring from the entertainment industry.

+Live TV footage showed Seungri, a member of the superstar group Big Bang, deeply bowing at a Seoul police station before more than 100 journalists.
+Police said they were investigating allegations that the 28-year-old attempted to arrange illegal sexual services for his business investors.

+“I once again lower my head and apologize to the people and all others who were hurt,” Seungri said before entering the police station.
+“I’ll faithfully undergo an investigation and give sincere answers” to police questioning.

+In South Korea, celebrities involved in scandals often issue public apologies even as they maintain their innocence.
+Seungri, whose real name is Lee Seung-hyun, has denied the sexual-bribery allegation; he announced his retirement on Monday.

-Live TV footage showed solo singer Jung Joon-young arriving at a Seoul police station on Thursday where more than 100 journalists gathered to wait for appearance.
-Police have alleged 29-year-old Jung secretly filmed himself having sex with about 10 women and shared the footage with friends by a mobile messenger app.
+Earlier Thursday, fellow K-pop star Jung Joon-young, 29, came to the police station to be questioned about an allegation that he secretly filmed himself having sex with women and then shared the footage with friends in private group chats.

-“I feel very sorry for causing concerns to the people and will faithfully undergo an investigation,” Jung told reporters before entering the police station.
+“I feel very sorry for causing concern to the people and will faithfully undergo an investigation,” Jung told reporters.
+“I’m sorry.
+I’m sorry.”

-Jung on Wednesday issued a statement saying he admits to having videotaped such footage without consent from the women on the clips and that “I get down on my knees and apologize” to the victims and all others disappointed and angered over his acts.
-He said he would stop all his activities in the entertainment industry.
+Jung said in a statement Wednesday that he videotaped such footage without the consent of the women in the clips.
+He apologized to the victims and to those he disappointed and angered.
+He also said he was retiring from the entertainment industry.

-Jung’s scandal flared while police were investigating his friend, K-pop star and entrepreneur Seungri, over an allegation that he attempted to provide prostitutes to his business investors.

-Prostitution is illegal in South Korea, but illicit sex businesses thrive in the shadows in the country.
-Toughening laws and police crackdowns have forced out traditional red-light districts throughout South Korea, but men can still easily buy sex at massage parlors and barber shops, and through online sites.

-Seung-ri has denied the allegations against him, but the 28-year-old on Monday announced his retirement as his scandals grew.

-Seungri is a big name in South Korea’s entertainment industry, as part of the five-member Big Bang, one of the most successful bands in K-pop.
-Since its debut in 2006, Big Bang has attracted huge, loyal followings in Asia and around the world.
-Forbes magazine reported in June 2016 the band took home $44 million in pretax earnings in the previous year, more than the $33.5 million collected by then the highest-paid American all-male arena pop group, Maroon 5.
+Media reports have said Seungri was among the men in a Kakao Talk group chatroom where Jung posted his sex videos.
+Police said there were several Kakao Talk chatrooms involved but didn’t elaborate.

-A series of recent scandals has exposed the dark side of South Korea’s booming yet ultra-competitive entertainment industry.
-South Korean pop songs, TV dramas and films are hugely popular in Asia and beyond, but male stars have faced allegations of sexual assault and abuse and reports have been made that female trainees forced to provide sexual services to men in power.
+The scandals have highlighted a dark side of South Korea’s booming yet ultra-competitive entertainment industry.
+South Korean pop songs, TV dramas and films are hugely popular in Asia and beyond, but male stars have faced allegations of sexual assault and abuse and reports have been made that female entertainers and trainees have been forced to provide sexual services to men in power.

-Many K-pop stars are recruited by talent agencies as teenagers, some elementary school students, and they often sleep, eat and train together before making a debut.
+Many K-pop stars are recruited by talent agencies as teenagers, some when they are elementary school students, and they often sleep, eat and train together before making a debut.
 Some suicides have occurred among celebrities in the industry.

-Some observers say the ongoing scandals also reflect a bigger social problem of rampant sexual crimes against women.
+Big Bang has been one of the most successful bands in K-pop since its debut in 2006, attracting huge, loyal followings in Asia and around the world.
+Forbes magazine reported in 2016 that the band took home $44 million in pretax earnings in the previous year.

+Seungri has been engaged in diverse business ventures, including a ramen franchise and a dance academy, and enjoyed displaying his lavish lifestyle.

 Copyright © 2019 The Washington Times, LLC.